stephens-joel/lessons-general/Windows Basics/Lesson 01 - All About Windows.md

 #### Windows 8 vs. other versions

 While most versions of Windows are relatively similar, Windows 8 works **very differently** from other versions.
 However, if you have Windows 8 on your computer, you should now be able to upgrade to Windows 10, which is more similar to earlier versions, including Windows 7.
-We recommend upgrading your computer to Windows 10 if you can.
+We recommend upgrading your computer to Windows 10 or 11 if you can.
 Review our [Windows 10 tutorial](http://www.gcflearnfree.org/windows10) to learn how.

 However, we'll still point out any **major** **differences** between Windows 8 and other versions, which means you'll see some Windows 8-specific information from time to time.
 If your computer uses Windows 8, you'll want to review both this tutorial and our [Windows 8](http://www.gcflearnfree.org/windows8) tutorial to learn more about the differences.